 - Under Choose a theme, select Light

 Again, this is believed to have worked for many in preventing the tabs to blink.

-- Refresh your browser for the changed settings to take effect.
+- Refresh your browser for the changes to take effect.

-Let us know if any of the above methods have worked for you, while we await a more comprehensive solution from Microsoft.
-As has already been mentioned, the feature is hard-coded in the browser, and lacks a specific user option that you can toggle to set it on or off to suit your preference.
-As is evident, most have resented the feature and a user friendly means of setting it off is keenly awaited.
+As has already been mentioned, the feature is hard-coded in the browser and lacks a specific user option that you can toggle to set it on or off to suit your preference.

 Until such an option is available, you can definitely give the above methods a try.
 Or tell us if you have further suggestions – use the comments section.